leroythelegend/rough_idea_project_cars/README.md

 * May get a pop up asking to allow this app to read from a network port, press Allow.
 (Don't leave the app running because this leaves the port open, to close the exe press "control-c" e.g. control button and the letter c at the same time).
 * Do some practice laps.

 Out lap in practice is not recorded so you must do at least one full lap.
-Recording happens while you are driving but actually writing to the json file does not happen until the lap is finished.
+The recording happens while you are driving but actually writing to the json file does not happen until the lap is finished.

 You will see output "Recording Finished #" when that lap has been added to the json file.

 Open track_9.html in safari or Firefox (browser).

 ![alt text](https://github.com/leroythelegend/rough_idea_project_cars/blob/master/img/track_9.png)

-* Create your own display using JavaScript to read the lap_data.json file.

 ## <a name="T-Part2"></a>Part 2 Roll Your Own Live feed